World Rally Championship: Promotion and coverage

-WRC Promoter GmbH owns the commercial rights to the WRC championships, responsible for all media coverage, sponsorship operations and encouraging of participants.
-WRC Promoter GmbH is jointly owned by Red Bull Media House and KW25 Beteiligungs GmbH.
-Through the Red Bull Content Pool, WRC provides news, articles and images for professional news and media outlets free of charge.
-The WRC.com website and mobile apps provides news, live rally times and results, championship standings and information about the rallies and championships.
+WRC Promoter GmbH owns the commercial rights to the series and is responsible for media coverage, sponsorship operations and encouraging participation in the championships.
+The company has served as the promoter since the 2013 season and was jointly owned by Red Bull Media House and KW25 Beteiligungs GmbH until July 2026 when the company was acquired by French automotive technology and services company Cosmobilis and private credit investor Park Square Capital.
+Former Formula One team principal Éric Boullier was appointed chief executive officer following the acquisition.

+Through the Red Bull Content Pool, WRC has provided news, articles and images to professional news and media outlets free of charge.
+The WRC.com website and mobile applications provide news, live rally times and results, championship standings and information about the rallies and championships.

 Commercial rights to the championship were first sold in 1996 to International Sportsworld Communicators (ISC), a company owned by Bernie Ecclestone who also held an FIA presidential position at the time.
 ISC was sold in 2000 to a group led by the then Subaru team boss David Richards, who later sold the company to North One Television in 2007.
 In 2009, ISC was awarded a 10-year contract to act as the first promoter for the championship from 2010.
 This new relationship included the FIA handing over responsibilities such as proposing new events and recruiting new sponsors.
 The contract with North One Sports (renamed from ISC) was cancelled by the FIA ahead of the 2012 season after the company entered into administration the previous year.
 The current promoter, WRC Promoter GmbH, was announced as the new promoter from the 2013 season.